LastElaphine/dotfiles/README.md

 ## Recommended Font

-For the best experience, it is recommended to install the **MesloLGS Nerd Font**.
+For the best experience, it is recommended to install the **JetBrains Mono Nerd Font**.
 You can download it from the [Nerd Fonts website](https://www.nerdfonts.com/font-downloads).

 ## Prerequisites